Alternative Character Interpretation: My Little Pony: Friendship Is Magic

 The entirety of this fanfic relies on this concept intensely, as the narrator analyzes almost every character, action, and event in a radically different way than portrayed in the show.
 From the goodness of Discord, to the evils of Celestia, and the fact that the Elements of Harmony are supposedly powered by dark magic instead of friendship.
 But the fic plays this up for laughs.

 The nature of the dragons as a species is widely debated.
 Common interpretations are that wild dragons tend to be Jerkasses and Spike's a Nice Guy because he was raised by ponies, while others suggest that adult dragons are powerful and dangerous when provoked but also intelligent and non-malicious, in which case they are the antagonists because we keep seeing them at their worst; the purple dragon had suffered a personal crisis, the red dragon was unreasonable because it was exhausted and the Mane Six kept interrupting his nap, the green dragon overreacted because he thought Spike wanted to steal all his food, and the teenage dragons were immature idiots that hadn't learned how to behave.

-After the brief fallout between them at the end of "A Canterlot Wedding, part 1", much speculation arose as to whether Twilight's friends, brother, and mentor were sincerely remorseful on how they abandoned her in the wedding episode, or whether it was a cover-up.
-Some people considered the former based on how things are in season 3, but for others who considered that the only person who apologized was Applejack note Although they were in a middle of an invasion., and Celestia's form of apology can look broken, they tend to say they were just saving their own flanks.
+After the brief fallout between them at the end of "A Canterlot Wedding, part 1", much speculation arose as to whether Twilight's friends, brother, and mentor were sincerely remorseful on how they abandoned her, or whether it was a cover-up.
+Some people considered the former based on how things are in season 3, but others noted that the only person who apologized was Applejacknote Although they were in a middle of an invasion, and Celestia's form of apology can look broken, they tend to say they were just saving their own flanks.